top of page

 Q: What is the Board’s role?

-A: The VIBFA has a working board (rather than a governance board) - meaning that board members are not only responsible for the oversight of the organization’s strategy, finances, legal responsibilities, policies, and governance, but also have operating roles to ensure the VIBFA’s activities are accomplished.
-At the start of the term, the Board elects members to the roles of President, Vice President, Treasurer, and Secretary.
-The rest of the board are At-Large members.
+A: The VIBFA has a working board (rather than a governance board).
+This means that board members are not only responsible for the oversight of the organization’s strategy, finances, legal responsibilities, policies, and governance, but also have operating roles to ensure the VIBFA’s activities are accomplished.
+At the start of the term, the board elects members to the roles of President, Vice President, Treasurer, and Secretary.
+The rest of the board are Members At Large.

-All board members share responsibility for overseeing and actively participating in the other operational departments - producing showcases, knowledge sharing programs, and the Buffies, marketing, sponsorship, fundraising, performer relations, volunteers, budgeting and financial management, technology, photography and videography, ticketing….
-Everything that goes into executing a multi-event festival and promoting burlesque in our community.
+All board members share responsibility for overseeing and actively participating in the operational departments - producing shows and knowledge sharing programs, marketing, sponsorship, fundraising, performer relations, volunteer relations, budgeting and financial management, technology, photography and videography, ticketing….everything that goes into executing a multi-event festival and promoting burlesque in our community!

 Q: That sounds like a lot of work!
 Do you have any help?